Buddy Punching: How It’s Costing Your Company & How to Stop It

+Employees who are running late to work are less likely to have planned for buddy punching by leaving their card with a coworker.
 Proximity cards or key fobs must be near the time clock and are individual to each employee.
 They must be near the time clock when the employee punches in.

 Biometric Time Clocks

-Iris or retina scans work like a fingerprint and are just as an individual.
+Iris or retina scans work like a finger scan and are just as an individual.
 Face scans measure the features of the face of the employees.
 These types of time clocks are more costly and are often more than many employers want to spend.
 One exception is when security is integrated with biometrics.

-Fingerprints cannot be recreated from the information and hash stored.
+Finger data cannot be recreated from the information and hash stored.
 This ensures that personal biometric information is not compromised.